steven-aj/steven-aj.github.io/src/content/labs/gh-smoothie.md

 	import { CodeBlock } from '@skeletonlabs/skeleton';
 </script>

 GH Smoothie is a blogging framework that I built as an alternative for Jekyll.
 Content can be managed with any markdown editor.
 Metadata for pages and posts is supplied via the document's front matter.
 The repo also features workflow configurations for GitHub Pages to simplify deploying your blog - just push your changes into `main` and GitHub will do the rest.

-Feel free to fork it to your own collection & hack it as much as you want.
+Feel free to fork it to your own collection & hack away.

 ## Built for Obsidian